 - Zero fees on extra incentive tokens

-Here’s some examples of boosted liquidity pools (you see Fixed Forex GBP, a synthetic stablecoin pegged to the British pound is getting nearly 50% APR):
+Here are some examples of boosted liquidity pools (you see Fixed Forex GBP, a synthetic stablecoin pegged to the British pound is getting nearly 50% APR):

 A tokenized version of vote-escrowed CRV (veCRV) is cvxCRV.

 When you deposit CRV on Convex you will get cvxCRV tokens back.
 This action is permanent.
-Essentially Convex is doing the job of locking your CRV tokens for maximum boost and giving you back a synthetic version of the token in cvxCRV which price runs close to that of regular CRV.
+Essentially Convex is doing the job of locking your CRV tokens for maximum boost and giving you back a synthetic version of the token in cvxCRV whose price runs close to that of regular CRV.

 Once users deposit CRV on Convex in exchange for cvxCRV tokens, the action is irreversible, meaning that the CRV tokens will be locked forever.

 Liquidity is key for success in DeFi which is why protocols fight for the free money in the form of CRV tokens for their token’s pools.

 The rewards of CRV pools get reset every 10 days and staked CRV holders vote on who gets what for the next round.
 The pools that are voted to get the most CRV rewards mean the strongest yields for those projects.